Rajendra Place

-Rajendra Place is a multi storeyed, multi-building commercial complex, located at the main Pusa Road, New Delhi, India.
-It is surrounded by the Central Delhi areas of Rajendra Nagar and Patel Nagar.
+Rajendra Place is a multi stored, multi-building commercial complex, located at the main Pusa Road, New Delhi, India.
+It is surrounded by the Central Delhi areas of Rajendra Nagar and Karol Bagh on southern side and northern & eastern side and by Patel Nagar on western side.
 The complex hosts several restaurants and offices, and is adjacent to the Jaypee Sidharth Hotel.